nbesli/pdf-merger-js/README.md

 ## Similar libraries

+* This library is inspired by the [PHP library PDFMerger](https://github.com/myokyawhtun/PDFMerger) and has a very similar API.
 * [pdf-merge](https://www.npmjs.com/package/pdf-merge) has a dependency on [PDFtk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/).
 * [easy-pdf-merge](https://www.npmjs.com/package/easy-pdf-merge) has a dependency on the [Apache PDFBox® - A Java PDF Library](https://pdfbox.apache.org/).
 * [pdfmerge](https://www.npmjs.com/package/pdfmerge) has a dependency on python and [PyPDF2](https://pythonhosted.org/PyPDF2/).